 As an ecologist and soil biologist who has studied nutrient cycling in in agro-ecosystems , I personally and professionally to promote health in all systems.
 I now work as the co-director of the Riverstyx Foundation where I get to merge my life’s goal of unity with practical and pragmatic efforts.
 Our work directly supports aspects of society that have been stigmatized or kept in the dark to be worked with in a way that brings healing.
 I especially enjoy working at the intersection of biological and socio-cultural diversity.
 I have worked as a multi-stakeholder facilitator, researcher, educator and community organizer to increase broad-based community and ecological resiliency.

 These days, I especially like working with death, excrement cycling (ie compost toilets), medicine conservation and conflict resolution.
 I deeply believe that entheogens have a role to play in creating the next chapter of how humans inhabit and tend our incredible home – planet earth.
 I’m also a mother, and feel it is my responsibility to be actively engaged in looking to the future.

 As a member of the Caribbean diaspora, I had always felt like I did not yet have access to (my) original methods for healing.
-As I deepen into my personal process of decolonization, the healing paths I'm led to walk, have offered me a sense of community with the medicines, with their protectors and ultimately with myself.
+As I deepen into my personal process of decolonization, the healing paths I'm led to walk, have offered a sense of community with the medicines and their protectors.

 Through my role as the program administrator for the Femtheogen Collaborative I aim to actively and directly contribute to the re-integration of Ancestral paradigms of healing and medicine sovereignty through a bio-cultural perspective rooted in feminine principles for our collective liberation.

-Beyond my work in the collaborative I am an artist and working independently in graphic design, and sustainable environmental planning.
+Beyond my work in the collaborative I am a designer and lead of Diasporic Apparel.
+I also work in graphic design, and food & medicine sovereignty planning.